 We investigate your car accident, hire accident reconstruction experts, and work with specialists to determine the precise cause of your accident, and who should be held liable.

-Who Pays for Damages in an Alabama Car Crash?
+Who Pays for Damages in an Auburn Car Wreck?

 Alabama is an at-fault car insurance state.
 Simply put, this means that drivers who cause accidents are responsible for paying for them.
 If your auto accident was caused by the negligence of another driver, that driver – typically through their liability insurance policy – is responsible for paying for your damages.
 In order to recover your full compensation amount, you will need to prove that: